yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 <http://www.pgbovine.net/managing-me-as-your-advisor.htm>

 There is also some good advice to be mindful of advisor's time.
 This is from a document our graduate school coach give to me when I ask about "align mentor trainee expectations".
-I've made the mistake of submitting stuff to my advisor with very short time frame before.
+I've made the mistake of submitting stuff to my advisor with very short notice.

 "Be mindful of the constraints on my time.
 When we set a deadline, I will block off time to read and respond to your work.
 If I do not receive your materials, I will move your project to the end of